Category Archives: Lindsay Anderson

 I even spotted an actor who played one of the infamous droogs!

-There isn’t a whole lot of chemistry between McDowell and Mirren but it’s interesting the shifting characteristics of the characters.
 And Patricia is fascinating.
-When she inquires why people work so hard for things instead of just taking them we realize that she places no value in things because she’s never had to work for them.
-She’s a rich, daddy’s girl.
+When she asks why people work so hard for things instead of just taking them, we realize she places no value on things because she’s never had to work for them.
+She’s a rich daddy’s girl.

-There are reasons not to like her but I still did.
-When she winds up in a homeless lot it’s shocking.
+There are reasons not to like her, but I still did.
+When she winds up in a homeless lot, it’s shocking.
 And I also loved the character of Mick and his epic journey.
-He is imprisoned and then reformed in a humanistic way just like Alex was in A Clockwork Orange.
+He is imprisoned and then reformed in a humanistic way, just like Alex was in A Clockwork Orange.

 As if there was any doubt, the soundtrack was widely lauded and was a huge financial success.